the Miller Creek School District ends the school year with an art show. This

 Parents looking for additional programs throughout the summer can find them online.
 Headlands Center for the Arts, for example, has teamed up with A Little Culture to provide weekly art activities as part of their Headlands at Home project.
 Parents can work with kids on creative projects inspired by the art commissions that encompass this artists-in-residency program’s campus in the Marin Headlands.

 Kate Fitzsimmons is a freelance writer and fund development professional.
-She honed her writing skills as a Contributing Editor to The San Francisco Review of Books where her features included John Updike, Joyce Carol Oates, Bobbie Ann Mason, Reynolds Price and Alice Walker.
-She also reviewed books for the San Francisco Chronicle, worked as a freelance reporter for the Pacific Sun and contributed commentaries to KQED’s Perspectives series.
-Her freelance journalism and photography assignments appear in local and national publications, like her twice monthly “About Town San Rafael” column in the Marin Independent Journal and a recent feature in MarinArts Magazine.
-She works with businesses, nonprofits and entrepreneurs to assist them in gaining visibility through their stories.
-On her off-time, she enjoys reading, collecting art and cooking for friends.
+Her writing skills were honed as a Contributing Editor to The San Francisco Review of Books where she interviewed John Updike, Joyce Carol Oates, Bobbie Ann Mason, Alice Walker and others.
+She works with businesses, nonprofits and entrepreneurs to assist them in raising their visibility through their stories.
+When she isn’t writing, she is cooking for friends, collecting art or engaged in a good novel.